Welcome to today's edition of the Rush 24-7 podcast.

 Obama taking selfies at the Nelson Mandela Memorial.

-All right, diddle cam back on.
+All right, Ditto Cam back on.

-And let's go to the audio sound bite to illustrate.
+And let's go to the audio soundbite to illustrate.

-Again, this is this is exactly how the soap.
+And again, this is exactly how the soap.

 This is not news.

-They want it to be news and do anything to distract anybody from Obamacare, and don't worry, we have not fallen prey to that.
+They want it to be news and do anything to distract anybody from Obamacare.

-In fact, I had it in the stack yesterday, and I'm I didn't have a chance to get to it, but I'm going to today.
+In fact, I had it in the stack yesterday, and I didn't have a chance to get to it, but I'm going to today.

 Nationalized, socialized, some people call it single payer.